p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

  In this section we are going to deploy the frontend of acme-fitness (the demo application that you will be using in this lab), configure that with Spring Cloud Gateway (SCG) and validate that we are able to access the frontend.
 You will create a spring cloud gateway instance for acme-fitness and connect all the frontend/backend services to this gateway instance.
 This way the gateway instance acts as the proxy for any requests that are targeted towards the acme-fitness application.
 Routing rules bind endpoints in the request to the backend applications.
 In the task below we will also create a rule in SCG to the frontend app.

-This diagram below shows the final result once this section is complete:
+The diagram below shows the final result once this section is complete:

    ![](Images/frontend.png)

-> **Please note that we have already deployed the Azure Spring app and created the required frontend app to save the time during the lab.**
+> **Please note that we have already deployed the Azure Spring app and created the required frontend app to save time during the lab.**

 1. To assign a public endpoint and update the Spring Cloud Gateway configuration with API information, run the following command: